indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 image: /images/entry/bug-anatomy.png
 ---

-This is the continuation of [Anatomy of a Bug - Part I]({{ site.baseurl }}/anatomy-of-a-bug/).
-The main goal is to arrive at a solution that prevents a [_Zuul_](https://github.com/Netflix/zuul/wiki) service to become unresponsive from the death of a Log4J thread.
+In my last [posting]({{ site.baseurl }}/anatomy-of-a-bug/), I wrote about a [_Zuul_](https://github.com/Netflix/zuul/wiki) service which became unresponsive due to the death of a Log4J thread.
+Here, I will continue our discussion and try to arrive at a resolution that will prevent the reoccurence of the bug in the future.

 ### Bug Reproduction

 Fixing a bug starts with reproducing it.
 If a bug cannot be reproduced, then it can't be fixed.
 A bug reproduction starts with repeating the steps which led to the problem in the first place.

-The process started with checking the source code out, which matched the version deployed in production, from the code repository.
+The process started with checking the source code out, matching the version in production, from the code repository.
-To reproduce the bug faster, _log4j2.xml_ file was modified to reduce the size of response appender from 128 to 5.
+To reproduce the bug faster, _log4j2.xml_ file was modified to reduce the size of response appender blocking queue from 128 to 5.
 The changes to the _log4j2.xml_ file is shown below:

 {% gist 8694890e9d01a81ce945acc51669350b %}

 For debugging the application, the IDE of choice was [IntelliJ](https://www.jetbrains.com/idea/).
 Once the Zuul application started in debug mode, the response queue capacities were monitored using VisualVM.
 As expected, the queue's total and remaining capacities were 5 and 5 respectively.
-If you recall from the previous post, the name of the MBean was _asyncResponseLog_ and the corresponding attributes were _QueueCapacity_ and _QueueRemaingCapacity_.
+If you recall from the previous post, the name of the log appender MBean was _asyncResponseLog_ and the corresponding attributes were _QueueCapacity_ and _QueueRemaingCapacity_.

 ![mbean browser](/images/buganatomy/mbean-browser.png)

 To ensure the application was working properly, a Zuul endpoint was invoked a few times from [Postman](https://www.getpostman.com/).
 Postman is a GUI tool for testing REST endpoints.
-The response logger MBean was monitored continuosly while the endpoint was exercised.
+Kept a close eye on the response logger MBean while the endpoint was exercised.
 As expected, the response queue wasn't backing up.

 To recreate the unresponsive Zuul scenario, the _AsyncAppender-asyncResponseLog_ thread was suspended from IntelliJ.
-This is the thread responsible for dequeing the response log message queue and writing it to a file.
+This thread is responsible for dequeing the response log message queue and writing it to a file.
 From the application perspective, the suspended thread might as well be dead.